 Nodes which are equipped with single-radio cannot transmit or receive data concurrently using multiple channels.
 Furthermore, a node can send or receive data from only one channel by using only one antenna.
 Thus, it may result in high data latency and channel inefficiency.
-In order to solve these problems, there are many MAC protocols which use inventive topology and algorithm are proposed.
+In order to solve these problems, there are many MAC protocols which use inventive topology and algorithm.

 PEDAMACS(Power Efficient and Delay Aware Medium Access Protocol for Sensor Networks) [6] is proposed to guarantee data sending timely and correctly.
 This protocol assumes that the sink node has striking performances which are powerful transceiver, large storage and infinite battery.
-The other nodes have a single radio and general performance.
+The other nodes have a general performance.
 Excepted the sink node, every nodes use SINR(Signal to Interference plus Noise Ratio) to determine its parent, neighbors and interferers.
 When the network topology is completely composed, the sink node creates and broadcasts a scheduling message which includes result of time slots allocation.
 Scheduling message is sent to every node directly because the sink node has striking performances.
 PEDAMAC reduces intervention and guarantees data communication but, the performance is just validated by computer simulation.
 No extensional experiment is performed in their work.

 HyMAC(Hybrid MAC) [9] is one of multi-channel MAC protocols based on combination of TDMA and FDMA.
 The network is created based on tree topology.
 This protocol divides time into fixed size frames and it is subdivided into smaller time slots.
 These slots are classified as either contention-free or contention period.
 The scheduling result which generated by sink node is transmitted to other nodes.
-In the contention period, new nodes are joined or existing node send control messages.
+In the contention period, new nodes are joined or existing nodes send control messages.
 In the contention-free period, each node sends data using allocated channel and time slot.
 HyMAC guarantees low data latency and reliability, but sink node has insufficient problem of power and storage.
 In addition, control message and duplicated transmission can introduce extra energy consumption.

 Purpose of MuChMAC(Multi-Channel MAC) [10] increases energy efficiency using convergecast and channel hopping.
 The convergecast is a mechanism which can support contention-free communication.
 Synchronization message which is broadcasted by sink node is not sent periodically.
 If sensor module is used for a long time, time drift is generated.
 Thus, when the time drift is intensified, the synchronization message will be sent.
-This method
+This method increases the energy efficiency because unnecessary synchronization message is not sent.
+But, frequent channel hopping and data duplication can also reduce energy efficiency and communication performance.